gualbe/weka-feature-selection-studio/README.md

 # Weka Feature Selection Studio
 ## A Feature Selection Studio plugin for Weka Explorer

+New graphical user interface specifically designed to perform feature selection experiments in Weka Explorer allowing parallel computation.
+Predicted and actual values are produced in an exportable table, along with the desired attributes values.
+Moreover, an exportable table of evaluation metrics are also produced, in addition to a customizable bar plot.

 Developed by: **Andrés Manuel Chacón Maldonado** (for his final degree work)

 Idea and supervision by: **Prof. Dr. Gualberto Asencio-Cortés** (final degree tutor)